priy2266/Project/README.md

 Task 2: Simple Calculator
 .
-Build a basic calculator in C that can add,subtract,multiply and add two numbers.
+Build a basic calculator in C that can add,subtract,multiply and divide two numbers.
 Use switch-case for operations.
 Ensure the program handles division by zero gracefully.

 Task 3: Loops % Conditions